 data.frame

-with one of the following structures:A three column data frame with numeric values on a) dose (s), b)
+with one of the following structures:three columns with numeric values for dose (s),

 LxTx